gravitational/teleport/assets/node-join/README.md

   - via `launchctl` on MacOS
 - cleans up downloaded archives afterwards

+Things it doesn't do (yet):

+- validate the checksum of the downloaded Teleport artifact against the published checksum

 ## Supported operating systems, architectures and distributions

 - Linux